johncclayton/electric/src/server/docs/quick-start.rst

-Quick Start
+Get Running
 ===========
-You need to check that your equipment satifies the pre-requisites, and then its just a matter of firing up the software!
+You need to check that your equipment satisfies the pre-requisites, and then its just a matter of firing up the software!

 Prerequisites
 -------------